First photo First photo in 3D First colour photo First colour photo in 3D

 earliest surviving photographic portrait of a human: Robert Cornelius

 According to John Johnson (1813–1871), the first daguerreotype portrait was of himself, made in New York by Alexander S. Wolcott (1804–1844) on 6 or 7 October 1839.
-This was tiny, and has not survived.
+This was tiny (according to the Gernsheims, it was on a ⅜in plate), and has not survived.
 (Hannavy) However, Howard R. McManus has convincingly argued that John William Draper (1811–1882), professor of chemistry at the University of New York, accomplished successful portrait daguerreotypes as early as 23 September 1839, the first such being of his assistant William Henry Goode, taken in the university chapel.
 (McManus—First) Draper's daguerreotype of Goode is said to have still been in existence in 1890.
 (Eder) McManus includes an image of a flawed daguerreotype plate (from his own collection), in which the subject is very difficult to make out, but which he speculates may in fact be an experimental portrait photograph of William Henry Goode, from 22 or 23 September 1839.

 Generally accepted as the earliest surviving photographic portrait image of a human ever produced is the approximately quarter plate daguerreotype by Robert Cornelius [1809–1893], a head-and-shoulders [self-]portrait, facing front, with arms crossed (above), dating from 1839 [Oct. or Nov.].
 [LC-USZC4-5001 DLC].
 Written on the paper backing is "The first light picture ever taken.
 1839."
 The photograph, now at the Library of Congress in Washington DC, was taken outside his place of business on 8th Street between Market and Chestnut, in Philadelphia.